john-parton/computerender-py/README.md

 ## License

-Distributed under the terms of the [MIT license][license], _Computerender_ is free and open source software.
+Distributed under the terms of the [MIT license][license], this python binding for _Computerender_ is free and open source software.

 ## Issues